pippim/pippim.github.io/index.md

 total_code_blocks:   272  | code_block_lines:    5,092  | total_toc:              25
 most_lines:          820  | total_force_end:     1,066  | total_nav_bar:          35
 total_header_levels:        [733, 959, 283, 2, 0, 0]
 ```

-The total label name is the actual internal python variable name.
-If you need to print
+The total label is the actual internal python variable name.
+The first two toal lines
+apply to all Stack Exchnage Questions and Answers you have posted.
+The remaining
+total lines apply only to those that qualify for saving as A Jekyll Blog Post.

-larger numbers, you can tweak the code shown below:
+If you change the Totals summary layout it is found in the code below:

 ``` python
 print('// =============================/   T O T A L S   \\============================== \\\\')